-Boris Johnson set to hand over ‘bombshell’ Partygate defence dossier – live
+Boris Johnson urged to ‘tell the truth’ as he defends himself over Partygate – live

-Boris Johnson news – live: Allies tout ‘bombshell’ Partygate defence as ex-PM told ‘tell the truth’
+Boris Johnson news - live: Ex-PM to defend himself over Partygate as he’s urged to ‘tell the truth’

-Johnson urged to ‘be serious for once’ this week as Sunak allies fear return of Tory ‘psychodrama’
+Johnson told to ‘be serious for once’ this week as Sunak allies fear return of Tory ‘psychodrama’

-Boris Johnson’s allies have said he will submit a 50–page “bombshell defence dossier” to the Partygate committee before he battles to save his political career in televised hearings on Wednesday.
+Boris Johnson is expected to submit a 50–page defence to the committee of MPs investigating whether he misled parliament over the Partygate scandal, before he battles to save his political career in televised hearings on Wednesday.

-The ex-PM will submit the dossier in a bid to counter the privileges committee’s initial report which found rule breaches would have been “obvious” to him – as the Tory-majority body examines evidence around at least four occasions when he may have deliberately misled the Commons over the scandal.
+The ex-PM will submit the dossier in a bid to counter the privileges committee’s initial report which found rule breaches would have been “obvious” to him – as the Tory-majority body examines evidence around at least four occasions when he may have deliberately lied to MPs.

-Senior Tory MPs told The Independent that Mr Johnson should “tell the truth” and “be serious for once”, warning it would be unwise for Mr Johnson to try to attack the committee or former civil servant Sue Gray, as allies of Rishi Sunak warned the hearings risk reigniting the Tory “psychodrama”.
+Senior Tory MPs told The Independent that Mr Johnson should “tell the truth” and “be serious for once”, warning it would be unwise for Mr Johnson to try to attack the privileges committee or former civil servant Sue Gray, as allies of Rishi Sunak warned the hearings risk reigniting the Tory “psychodrama”.

 But despite an exclusive poll showing two-thirds of voters believe Mr Johnson should step down as an MP if found to have misled parliament, his allies attempted to undermine the inquiry, calling it a “McCarthyite witchhunt”, and put pressure on Tory MPs on the committee to quit.